quick2063706271/ds4ph_final_project/README.md

 This dataset includes both front views, side views, top views, and back views.

-We have also tried TransferLearning (TL) with AlexNet for better image classifications.
+We have also tried TransferLearning (TL) with VGG16 for better image classifications (Simonyan et al. 2014).
 Yet, there is no difference in testing accuracy.
 Hence, only CNN model, training data, and testing data is shown bellow.

 ## Run the streamlit app
 ```